aquasecurity/bench-common/docs/README.md

 command line, with the flag `--group` or `-g`.

 ## Check

-The CIS Benchmark recommends configurations to harden various components, including Docker, Kubernetes, Linux, etc...
-These recommendations are usually configuration options, and can be specified by flags to binaries programs, or in configuration files.

-The Benchmark also provides commands to audit an installation, identify places where the security can be improved, and steps to remediate these identified problems.

 In a `*-bench` project , a `check` object embodies a recommendation from the CIS benchmark.
 This an example `check` object: